 Picture yourself running the booth on day two of a three day event.
 It is 10am.
 You have seven meetings booked across three rooms.
 Two reps called in sick.
 A customer set for 11 wants to move to 2pm.
 Your sales lead just claimed the demo station for a trial that is running long.
 This is Event Resource Management in motion.

-The four things you are managing.
+The resources you are managing.

 A demo slot needs a rep, a laptop, and a customer.
 If the rep is booked in a meeting elsewhere, the station sits idle during peak floor traffic.
 The fix is reserving rep time so the same person is not double claimed.